-The closing of the Merger shall take place on the second business day after which the last to be fulfilled or waived of all the conditions precedent to the Merger (other than those conditions that can only be fulfilled at the closing) is fulfilled or waived or at such other time as the parties may agree.
+The closing of the Merger shall take place on the second business day after which the last to be fulfilled or waived of all the conditions precedent to the Merger (other than those conditions that can only be fulfilled at the closing) is fulfilled or waived or at such other time as the parities may agree.

-Amendment of HSI's Certificate of Incorporation and By-Laws Pursuant to the Merger
+Amendment of HSI's Certificate of Incorporation Pursuant to the Merger

-Pursuant to the terms of the Merger Agreement, at the Effective Time of the Merger, (i) the Certificate of Incorporation of HSI will be amended and restated to read in its entirety as Annex I to the Merger Agreement, which will, as so amended, be the Certificate of Incorporation of the Company and (ii) the By-Laws of HSI will be amended and restated to read in their entirety as Annex II to the Merger Agreement, which will, as so amended, be the By-Laws of the Company.
-Such amended and restated Certificate of Incorporation will eliminate both the Class A Common Stock and the Class B Common Stock, providing instead for the Company Common Stock and preferred stock (the "Preferred Stock").
-The Company Common Stock will have a par value of \$.01 per share and a total of 750,000 shares will be authorized and the Preferred Stock will have a par value of \$.01 per share and a total of 250,000 shares will be authorized.
+Pursuant to the terms of the Merger Agreement, at the Effective Time of the Merger, the Certificate of Incorporation of HSI will be amended to read in its entirety as Annex I to the Merger Agreement, which will, as so amended, be the Certificate of Incorporation of the Company.
+Such amended Certificate of Incorporation will eliminate both the Class A Common Stock and the Class B Common Stock, providing instead for the Company Common Stock.
+The Company Common Stock will have a par value of \$.01 per share and a total of 750,000 shares will be authorized.
 Certain additional provisions of the Company's Certificate of Incorporation are described under "Comparison of Stockholder Rights."

 The Board of Directors of HSI (the "HSI Board") has determined that it is advisable and in the best interests of HSI that H&S Inc. be merged with and into HSI, with HSI as the surviving corporation, in accordance with the Merger Agreement.
-The HSI Board recommends that the stockholders of HSI approve the merger and adopt the Merger Agreement, including the amendment and restatement of HSI's Certificate of Incorporation to read in its entirety as Annex I to the Merger Agreement and the amendment and restatement of HSI's By-Laws to read in their entirety as Annex II to the Merger Agreement.
+The HSI Board recommends that the stockholders of HSI approve the merger and adopt the Merger Agreement, including the amendment of HSI's Certificate of Incorporation to read in its entirety as Annex I to the Merger Agreement.

 The Board of Directors of H&S Inc. (the "H&S Inc. Board") has determined that it is advisable and in the best interests of H&S Inc. that H&S Inc. be merged with and into HSI, with HSI as the surviving corporation, in accordance with the Merger Agreement.
-The H&S Inc. Board recommends that the stockholders of H&S Inc. approve the Merger and adopt the Merger Agreement including the amendment and restatement of HSI's Certificate of Incorporation to read in its entirety as Annex I to the Merger Agreement and the amendment and restatement of HSI's By-Laws to read in their entirety as Annex II to the Merger Agreement.
+The H&S Inc. Board recommends that the stockholders of H&S Inc. approve the Merger and adopt the Merger Agreement including the amendment of HSI's Certificate of Incorporation to read in its entirety as Annex I to the Merger Agreement.